A long-standing tradition of excellence

 A major breakthrough into the Montréal market

 Leveraging its dominant position in Québec, Cominar diversifies into the Montreal market.
 It acquires 28 industrial and 19 office properties from Alexis Nihon Real Estate Investment Trust and its wholly owned entities, pursuant to an agreement between Cominar and Homburg Invest.
-This transaction is then completed with the acquisition of co-ownerships in seven industrial and mixed-use properties.
+This transaction is then completed with the acquisition of co-ownerships in seven industrial and flex properties.

 Cominar makes its market debut in the Atlantic Provinces with the acquisition of Overland Realty Limited and its 16 high-quality properties covering 600,000 square feet.
 Cominar later makes 18 new additions to this portfolio, bringing the total leasable area to nearly 1.2 million square feet.